DiegoFJusto/ROBO_dglp/README.md

 # ROBO_dglp
+==
+File in bash to run Recon of Recon Collect Data and Some Scan of Vulnerabilities

+Copy or download the file and create in linux terminal

+CTRL+A select all text
+CTRL+C copy all

+In the terminal use the command: vim ROBOdglp.bash
+A
+CTRL+V
+CTRL+O
+:wq!
+To run go to the folder where the file is and type:
+./ROBOdglp.bash
+Enter domain: exemplo.com
+Read the prerequisites and make sure you have the right tools for best performance If in doubt, review the code to check folder/directory names Required tools: "subfinder/anew/httpx/naabu/katana/gf/dalfox/gauplus/nuclei/ripgen/trufflehog/reconftw"

+== Portugues
 Arquivo em bash para executar Recon of Recon levantar dados e alguns Scan de Vulnerabilidades

 Copiar ou baixar o arquivo e criar no terminal linux